Lucy M. Lewis

 Lucy Martin Lewis (1890/8–March 12, 1992) was a Native American potter from Acoma Pueblo, New Mexico.
 She is known for her black-on-white decorative ceramics made using traditional techniques.

 Biography

 Lucy Martin Lewis was born in Sky City, a mesa in Acoma Pueblo, New Mexico, to Lola Santiago and Martin Ortiz.
 Though she celebrated her birthday on November 2, her birth year, while unknown, was probably in the 1890s.

-Lewis began making pottery at age eight, after studying with her great aunt, Helice Vallo.
+There were no schools on the mesa, so Lewis received no formal education or art classes.
+She began making pottery at age eight, after studying with her great-aunt, Helice Vallo, and other Acoma Pueblo women.
 Both of her parents occasionally worked in the nearby town, Grants.
 Her early pottery was made for tourists.
 The ash-bowls were easily made and sold for five or ten cents.

 In the late 1910s, Lewis married Toribio 'Haskaya' Luis.
 The family name was changed to Lewis when the oldest son, Ivan, went into the marines during World War II.
-She had nine children, seven of which went on to become potters.
+She had nine children.
+Lewis handled household chores and helped her husband with the farming, yet still found time for her pottery; seven of her nine children went on to become potters themselves.

+As an adult artist, Lewis was never in contact with archaeologists, museum curators, collectors, or many tourists due to Acoma Pueblo's remote location; she also did not travel to powwows or fairs, though she did occasionally sell her pottery in Grants, the closest nearby town at 20 miles away.